Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: The Sigmoid-FTRL Design

 Define also the regularizer function $m : \Reals^d \times \Reals^d \to \Reals^+$ as

 The \ourdesign{} can be understood as selecting the linear predictors via the FTRL principle

 It is not obvious that the individual ridge predictors $\bv_t(1)$, $\bv_t(0)$ used in \ourdesign{} are also the joint minimizers of the program above.
-Indeed, the program above includes both a crossing term and the optimal residuals $\olsres{1}$ and $\olsres{0}$ in its definition, neither of which do not appear in the usual ridge loss.
-In the same way that the individual OLS predictors jointly minimize the AIPW variance (Proposition~\ref{prop:oracle}), it is also true that the individual ridge predictors jointly minimize this program above.
+Indeed, the program above includes both a cross term and the optimal residuals $\olsres{1}$ and $\olsres{0}$ in its definition, neither of which appear in the usual ridge loss.
+In the same way that the individual OLS predictors jointly minimize the AIPW variance (Proposition~\ref{prop:oracle}), it is also true that the individual ridge predictors jointly minimize the program above.

-The following lemma demonstrates that from the perspective of regret minimization, working with the estimated prediction loss functions is, in expectation, equivalent to working with the actual prediction loss functions:
+The next steps of the analysis of the prediction regret mirror the standard FTRL arguments also used in the analysis of the probability regret.
+The following lemma demonstrates that the estimated prediction loss functions $\newestpredloss{t}$ are equivalent, in expectation, to working with the actual prediction loss functions $\newpredloss{t}$:

 \expcommand{\predregretunbiased}{ For each iteration $t$, the following conditional unbiasedness holds:

 } \begin{lemma} \predregretunbiased \end{lemma}